vjekooo/google-maps-react/README.md

 npm install --save drag-and-drop-maps-react
 ```

-Then, add your pins as a background image with the class "pins".
+Then, add your pins as a background image with the class "drag".

 ## License
  [MIT](/LICENSE)